mendix/docs/content/refguide/task-queue.md

 ### 4.1 Tasks Queue Helper

-A module with some conviences [has been published](https://appstore.home.mendix.com/link/app/xxx).
+A module with some conveniences [has been published](https://marketplace.mendix.com/link/component/117272).
 It contains:
 * Pages that can be used to monitor task queues.
-* Microflows taht can do basic maintenance tasks
+* Microflows that can do basic maintenance tasks

 ### 4.2 Limitations